Stoppedwumm-Studios/STScenes/tutorial/README.md

 YOUR GAME HAS TO BE PUBLISHED (it can be set to private) AND HTTP REQUESTS ENABLED (>Game Settings>Security>Enable Http Requests)
 This is needed to update and load essential scripts from Github

+More information about we need HTTP Requests: <https://stoppedwumm-studios.github.io/STScenes/security-safety-privacy/>

 ## Your first scene
 Now, lets create a Scene, add a configuration object to you Folder and call it "Init".
 This scene will be loaded after setup, this will only affect the workspace for now, more info about this see: <https://stoppedwumm-studios.github.io/STScenes/tutorial/#more-scene-types>